gwg313/hugo-blog/content/posts/nix-workflow4.md

 ### Why golint?

-golint is a linter for Go source code that checks for common style mistakes and deviations from the Go coding conventions.
+Golint is a linter for Go source code that checks for common style mistakes and deviations from the Go coding conventions.
 By incorporating golint into your CI pipeline, you can catch potential issues early in the development process, ensuring a higher level of code quality and adherence to best practices.
 Updating Your CI Workflow

 First lets update the devShell in our flake to include golint.